atinder/bird-docs/docs/calendar-and-time-configuration/global-settings/block-shipping-local-delivery-pickup-using-product-availability-f0c06291-becf-487a-ba5a-e434b280a561.md

 - **Include mode**: If any product lacks the required tag, the delivery method becomes unavailable for the entire cart
 - **Exclude mode**: If any product has the exclusion tag, the delivery method becomes unavailable for the entire cart

-**Example**: If you set "Include Products tagged with 'local-delivery'" and a customer adds both a tagged product and an untagged product to their cart, local delivery will disappear completely.
+**Example**: If you set "Include Products tagged with 'local-delivery'" and a customer adds both a tagged product and an untagged product to their cart, local delivery becomes unavailable.

-**Pro Tip**: Test your setup with mixed carts to ensure the behavior matches your business needs.

 **Important**: Mixed cart behavior affects the entire cart.
-If any product doesn't meet the criteria, the delivery method disappears completely.
+If any product doesn't meet the criteria, the delivery method becomes unavailable.

 ### Include Specific Products Only